programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-14.png" caption="Image Target upload options" %}

 To determine the width of your image, right-click the image file and choose "Properties."
-Select the "Details" tab in the dialog box that appears and scroll down to the "Image" section to find the width of the image.
+Select the "Details" tab in the dialog box that appears and scroll down to the "Image" section to find the width of the image in pixels.
+If you're using a Mac, Ctrl click and select "Get Info."

 {% include figure.html src="../images/ar-dev-15.png" caption="Properties dialog box" %}